Learning Models of Individual Behavior in Chess: Methodology

 \xhdr{Depth of gradient flow} The two most important strategies we explored, in line with previous work, were freezing the top layers of our deep residual network, and either initializing weights randomly or with a preexisting model.
-We tested freezing our network at every reasonable location (all the white layers in Figure~\ref{model_diagram}), and generally found that the deeper the gradients flowed the better performance we achieved (see full results in the Supplement).
-Our initial experiments also generally showed that initializing our model with Maia's weights also tended to give a boost at deeper stopping locations.
+We tested freezing our network at every reasonable stopping point, and generally found that the deeper the gradients flowed the better performance we achieved (see full results in the Supplement).
+Our initial experiments also generally showed that initializing our model with Maia's weights also tended to give a boost at deeper stopping points.

 \xhdr{Initial model choice} Previous work found that the Maia models best predict players near the rating level they were trained on (e.g.\ Maia 1500, the version trained on 1500-rated players, best predicts players that are rated 1500 and 1600)~\cite{maiakdd}.
-Because of this fact, we expected the choice of which Maia we start with to also show this pattern---for example, that developing a personalized model for a 1500-rated player would benefit from starting with Maia 1500 as opposed to Maia 1900.
-Surprisingly, however, our experiments showed that our move prediction accuracy for a particular player doesn't vary much with the choice of Maia we start with.
-We also tried randomly initialization weights, which had a significant negative effect scaling with the depth of the stop.
+Because of this fact, and that indivual move decisions are influenced by rating~\cite{regan2011intrinsic}, we expected the choice of which Maia we start with to also show this pattern---for example, that developing a personalized model for a 1500-rated player would benefit from starting with Maia 1500 as opposed to Maia 1900.
+Surprisingly, however, our experiments showed that our move prediction accuracy for a particular player doesn't vary much with the choice of Maia we start with, suggesting that the fine-tuning process dominates this choice.
+See section \ref{sec:sub_heatmap} of the supplement for the the effects on our 10 exploration players.
+We also tried randomly initializing weights, which had a significant negative effect, scaling with the depth of the gradient stopping point.
 Introducing small amounts of Gaussian noise to the weights before training also had no effect or negative effects, depending on the amount of noise.
-Therefore, for the rest of the paper we start from Maia 1900, the model trained on the highest-rated population of players.
+Therefore, for the rest of the paper we start from Maia 1900 for simplicity and ease of comparison, the model trained on the highest-rated population of players.

-\xhdr{Number of steps} In the initial exploration we ran the models for a large number of steps (150,000) and observed the validation loss curve.
+\xhdr{Number of steps} In the initial exploration, we ran the models for a large number of steps (150,000) and observed the validation loss curve.
 This suggested that most improvement occurred in the first 12,000 steps (3 million board-move pairs).
-For our final models we used 30,000 steps with drops in learning rate at 15,000, 20,000 and 25,000 each by a factor of 10.
-In the final exploration we did still include a longer training configuration which showed the same effect.
+For our final models, we used 30,000 steps with drops in learning rate at 15,000, 20,000 and 25,000, each by a factor of 10.
+In the final exploration we included a longer training configuration, which showed the same effect.